Autoparallel/site/content/longform/holy_trinity/tensor.md

 \boldsymbol{v} \otimes \boldsymbol{0} \neq \boldsymbol{v}
 $$
 as we could with the direct sum, hence the term "product" being used in tensor product.
+It's worth noting that the equality I presumed above is more of "isomorphic" than rigid equality inside a given vector space.

 But how does this differ from the direct product then?
 For one, it will use the direct product as a building block, but prior to that we can see the differences.

+In reverse order of last time, let's get intuition from a diagram.
 Take a look at the universal property below of the tensor product:
 ![tensor product](/images/longform/holy_trinity/algebra_as_computation/tensor_product.svg)
 In the diagram the spaces are, $V\times W$ is the direct product, $V \otimes W$ is the tensor product, and $Z$ is any arbitary vector space.
 As for the mappings we have  $\varphi$ is the application of the tensor product from a pair, i.e., $\varphi(\boldsymbol{v},\boldsymbol{w}) = \boldsymbol{v}\otimes \boldsymbol{w}$ into the tensor product space, $h$ is a *bilinear* map from $V\times W$ into $Z$, i.e., it is linear in both components, and finally this determines a unique linear map $\tilde{h}$ from the tensor product into some arbitrary $Z$.

+Said differently, a linear map on a direct product can be expanded through the tensor product space into a map that is linear on both factors of the product individually.
+We will return to this precise expression later.

 Given any $h$ then, it is our job to define $\tilde{h}$ which, if this is truly some universal construction, restrict the definition of the tensor product space $V\otimes W$ to be the only space that satisfies this property.
 At least, that is the idea and what we have seen with the other diagrams.